XuanjiaZ/FastDrag/README.md

 The code is built based on DragDiffusion and diffusers, Thanks for their outstanding work!

 ## Notice
-For the fisrt time to run, it may slow, but then it will be normal.
+For the fisrt time to run, it may be slow, but it will perform normally afterwards.